Elton Sawyer: 2001-present

 2001 turned out to be Sawyer's last full season in NASCAR.
 He raced competitively, scoring his career high of nineteen top-tens in a season, while finishing fifth in points.
 Akins had sold the No. 98 car to Michael Kranefuss in April 2001, however the team was unable to secure sponsorship after the season and folded, causing Sawyer to search for a ride for 2002.
 Sawyer did race three races in 2002 for the ailing Jeff Purvis at Brewco Motorsports.
 However, David Green received the ride in 2003.
 Sawyer continued looking for a ride; however, he was unable to find one due to the trend of teams wanting young drivers with sponsorship money.

 On February 2, 2015, NASCAR announced that Sawyer would become the managing director of the Camping World Truck Series, replacing Chad Little, who was moved to a new role within the organization.
 Sawyer had previously served as the director of team operations for Action Express Racing in the TUDOR United SportsCar Championship.

-Sawyer, along with John Probst, helped the design of the Next Gen car that debuted in 2022.
+In 2016, Sawyer was promoted to NASCAR Vice President, Technical Inspection and Officiating and oversaw race event management, transportation, and NASCAR official training and development.
+In January 2023, NASCAR announced that Elton Sawyer will serve as the sanctioning body’s Senior Vice President of Competition.
+In his new role, Sawyer will oversee all aspects of on-track competition.